-Chapter 13 Bankruptcy includes a repayment plan that allows you to get discharged partially or completely from your debts within three to five years.
+Chapter 13 Bankruptcy in Virginia includes a repayment plan that allows you to get a discharge partially or completely from your debts within three to five years.

-Chapter 13 Bankruptcy helps you retain your property and get discharged from debts faster than Chapter 7.
+Chapter 13 Bankruptcy in Virginia helps you retain your property and get discharged from debts.

-Also, if you are unable to keep up with your mortgage payments, then the bankruptcy will stop the foreclosure process.
-So, not only you get to keep your home but also receive some time to catch up with your late payments.
+Also, if you are unable to keep up with your mortgage payments, than the bankruptcy will stop the foreclosure process.
+So not only can you keep your home but you will receive as much as five years to catch up with your late payments.

 Chapter 11 Bankruptcy

-Chapter 11 Bankruptcy is applicable to businesses and individuals with a large number of debts or income.
+Chapter 11 Bankruptcy in Virginia is applicable to businesses and individuals with a large number of debts or income.

 Chapter 11 focuses on protecting the assets and properties of individuals and businesses by restructuring their finances.
-Although the process consumes a lot of time and money, it let you control your assets during the bankruptcy period.
+Although the process is time consuming, it lets you retain control of your assets while in bankruptcy.

 Filing Chapter 11 allows you to control your assets, protects you from lawsuits & foreclosures, and safeguards your property from liquidation.
-Furthermore, you can earn profits from your investment in the meantime.
+Furthermore, you can earn profits from your investments in the meantime.

 Note: This article is only for informational purpose.
-We recommend you to consult a professional Bankruptcy Attorney if considering Bankruptcy as an option.
+We recommend you to consult a professional Virginia Bankruptcy Attorney if you are considering filing Bankruptcy in Virginia.